malaikatariq/MLSA-UET-Internship/Cyber-Security/Week-01/week-01.md

 * **NAND:** Flash memory technology used in SSDs and USB drives
 * **SYN / ACK:** TCP control flags used in handshake

----

-**If you want:** I can convert this README into a shorter **LinkedIn summary**, generate `README.md` file content for your GitHub repo (ready to copy/paste), or create a Week‑by‑Week README series for the whole internship.
-Just tell me which format you prefer.